 I have always had an obsessive compulsive personality, from turning plugs socket off to following the exact same routine every night.
 My mum has always said I would be addicted to drugs, alcohol or sex.
 Thankfully my only ‘addiction’ is health and fitness, although that may be due to my current lack of a love life.

 Let’s venture back in time to 2007 when the first signs of stress emerged.
-I had started secondary school, discover that there are some very mean people in the world and began panicking about every minor test.
+I had started secondary school, discovered that there are some very mean people in the world and began panicking about every minor test.

 Around this time my hormones kicked in, my mood was all over the place and I had a breakdown every morning before school.
 Honestly how my mum got me into school every day is beyond me.